-Kindergarten LA 1 Teacher: Ms Jessie Connor (Mon,Wed,Fri) Pre Primary LA 2 Teacher/s: Ms Jody Wyndham (Mon-Wed) Ms Nicky Payne (Wed-Fri) Year 1 LA 3 Teacher: Ms Angela Rechichi Year 2 LA 5/6 Teacher: Mrs Alison Bampton Mrs Linda Doyle (Fri)
+Kindy/ Pre Primary LA 2 Teacher/s: Ms Jody Wyndham (Mon-Wed) Ms Nicky Payne (Wed-Fri)

+Year 1 LA 3 Teacher: Ms Angela Rechichi

+Year 2 LA 5/6 Teacher: Mrs Nicole Hall

-Our experienced teachers are committed to providing children with the best possible education and continuously update their professionalism skills through continued professional learning, including special needs training as well as many others such as the Diana Rigg Literacy Program, Jolly Phonics, Information, Communication and Technology training, First Steps Literacy, Aboriginal Education, Getting It Right Literacy and Numeracy Programs, Cooperative Learning and specialised Behaviour Management Courses.
-Special training has occurred in Pastoral Care.
+Our experienced teachers are committed to providing children with the best possible education and continuously update their professionalism skills through continued professional learning, including special needs training as well as many others such as the Diana Rigg Literacy Program, Jolly Phonics, Information, Communication and Technology training and First Steps Literacy.
+The teachers have received training in EAL-D. Special training has occurred in Pastoral Care.

-Our whole of school curriculum focus is on Literacy, Numeracy and Science.
 We have an 'open' class policy and parents are encouraged to support our class learning environment.
 We appreciate parent help in a range of ways and we know children enjoy their parents taking part in their education.